daraasif/E-Voting_Django_project/README.md

 ### B. Voters Can
 1. Register
 2. Login
-3. Verify with OTP (This can be overwritten in `settings.py` file)
-4. Votes for their favourite candidates
+3. Votes for their favourite candidates
-5. View candidates they voted for
+4. View candidates they voted for

 ## 📸 ScreenShots
 <figure>